waldronlab/MultiAssayExperiment/vignettes/README.md

 * `c()` function for adding new assays to existing `MultiAssayExperiment`
     + e.g. c(myMultiAssay, neweset)
-    + require that sample names in the new object match masterPheno sample names
+    + require that sample names in the new object match pData sample names
-    + require that sample names in the new object already exist in masterPheno
+    + require that sample names in the new object already exist in pData